 The time for answering these questions is not when the incident happens.
 Imagine trying to answer these questions with a large, chaotic scene unfolding in front of you.
 Wouldn’t it be easier to pull up these answers and draw from them when needed?

-As with any plan, they are only good if they work.
+As with any mass casualty incident plan, they are only good if they work.
 That is why MCI drills need to happen.
 Getting agencies together, putting faces to names, and testing communication equipment to ensure interoperability are all items that should be on your checklist for a drill.
 Ensuring everyone is using the same triage system is paramount as well.

 Let’s shift our focus to triage for a moment.
 This is often under practiced and underappreciated in these incidents.
 One of the initial topics of discussion with neighboring agencies is to make sure everyone is using the same triage system.
 The very next conversation should be planning to train together on triage.
 The concept of triage, whatever the system, seems simple—until it must be implemented.